This buffalo wings recipe is so easy to make, and the wings come out of the oven hot, crispy, and delicious.

 Instructions

-- Preheat your oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper.
+- Preheat the oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper.

 - Arrange the chicken wings on the prepared baking sheet.
-Spray them with oil, then sprinkle them with kosher salt, pepper, garlic powder, onion powder, and smoked paprika.
-Then give them another quick spray of oil.
+Spray them with oil, then sprinkle them with kosher salt, black pepper, garlic powder, onion powder, and smoked paprika.
+Give them another quick spray of oil.

 - Bake the wings until the skin is browned and crispy, about 30 minutes.
-Lower the oven to "keep warm" (170°F) and keep the wings in the oven for 30 more minutes, to crisp up the skin.
+Lower the oven to "keep warm" (170°F) and keep the wings in the oven for 30 more minutes to crisp the skin.

-- Ten minutes before the wings are ready, prepare the Buffalo sauce: gently melt the butter in a microwave-safe bowl.
+- Ten minutes before the wings are ready, prepare the Buffalo sauce: Place the butter in a microwave-safe bowl.
+Cover it.
+Microwave until the butter is melted, about 20 seconds.
 Add the hot sauce and whisk to combine.

 Notes

-- While the wings should be fully cooked after about 30 minutes in a 400°F oven, keeping them in the oven (on the "keep warm" setting) for 30 more minutes makes them wonderfully crispy.
+- The wings will be fully cooked after about 30 minutes in a 400°F oven.
+But keeping them in the oven (on the "keep warm" setting) for 30 more minutes makes them wonderfully crispy.

-- Make sure to mix the buffalo sauce ten minutes before using it.
-This allows it to rest and thicken and better coat the wings.
+- It's important to mix the buffalo sauce ten minutes before using it.
+If you mix it right before you use it, it will be too thin.
+Mixing it ahead of time lets it rest and thicken, allowing it to better coat the wings.

 Nutrition per Serving